ChrisDeFreitas/Electron-FolderView/readme.md

 ## ToDo
-- add recent folders list
 - alter filter menus so that show/hide all checks/unchecks extensions
-- change double clicking folder icon to run ChangeFolder function
+- change double clicking a folder icon to run ChangeFolder() not open new App
+- include webFrame.getResourceUsage() in sysinfo dlg
+- display image name/dimensions/kb during slideshow as caption

 ## Changes